kevin-hine-innis/silverstripe-social-meta-tags/README.md

 * `titles` - an array of class names, with the value being the name of the Text field to use for title meta tags.
 Useful for adding social media meta tag output to DataObjects.
 * `descriptions` - an array of class names, with the value being the name of the Text field to use for description meta tags.
 Useful for adding social media meta tag output to DataObjects.
 * `images` - an array of class names, with the value being the name of the Image field to use for image meta tags.
 Useful for adding social media meta tag output to DataObjects.
+* `types` - an array of class names, with the value being the content to use for `og:type` met tag.

 ## Example `config.yml`
 ```yml